pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 Encourage users not to give up whilst they wait to receive value from your app.
 You could show a progress indicator so they know they are getting there.
 Or use gamification to give them “points” that reward positive behaviours.

 ### Keep users entertained
 The worst case scenario is that you simply need to entertain people whilst they’re waiting.
 You could consider giving them some hints and tips so they’re learning whilst they’re waiting.
 Some apps give people a quick game to play whilst people wait (not a fan of this).
+You can also offer more _moments of delight_ where the app surprises the user with something interesting and fun.

 In summary, it’s worth considering how to give some instant gratification.
 If it doesn’t suit your product, consider finding ways to show progress or delight the user to keep them entertained and engaged.

+## Saving money by retaining users

+User retention in apps is hugely important.
+Acquiring users can be expensive, so losing them is wasting that investment.
+And, there's more to it than acquisition costs.
+You're also significantly lowering the lifetime value of users, which means you're missing out on increased revenues or efficiency savings.

 ## Ideas for your industry

 ### Internet of Things
-If you’re creating smart hardware solutions with sensors and gateways, it’s possible that the data you collect is where the value is.
-Sometimes this value is realised over a long time.
-For example, a smart home alarm system that might only be tripped once a year!
-In this case, consider using out-of-app engagement to remind users of the value they’re getting from your app.
+If you’re creating smart hardware solutions with sensors and gateways, it’s possible that the data you collect is where the value is; giving people data to better manage something.
+Be it their blood sugar levels, their warehouse or their heating etc. For applications like these, sometimes the value is realised over hours, days or months.
+Not seconds or minutes.
+For example, a smart-meter that takes an hour to give any useful data about your energy consumption.
+If this sounds like your app, consider using out-of-app engagement to remind users of the value they’re getting from your app.
+In the case of a smart energy app, it could notify the user saying "We've collected an hours worth of data, tap to see how efficient your home is."

 ### Transactional Apps
 If you’re building an app to facilitate a transaction, such as a taxi booking app, consider finding intermediate forms of value around the transaction.
 This might be showing progress, or allowing users to get the job done more quickly.